Enclave0775/Intiface_Central-Sillytavern-plugin/README.md

     *   Click the **Connect** button.
 The status should change to "Connected".
 4.  **Scan for Devices:**
     *   Click the **Scan** button.
 Intiface will start scanning for Bluetooth devices.
-    *   Once a device is found, it will appear in the panel with "Vibrate" and "Linear" controls.
+    *   Once a device is found, it will appear in the panel with "Vibrate", "Oscillate", and "Linear" controls.
 5.  **Control Your Device:**
-    *   **Manual Control:** Drag the sliders to set the vibration and linear position.
+    *   **Manual Control:** Drag the sliders to set the vibration, oscillation, and linear position.
 You can also specify the duration in milliseconds for the linear movement in the provided input field.
     *   **Chat Control:** Send a message in the chat containing specific commands.
 The extension will parse the last message and adjust the device accordingly.

 ## Chat Command Formats

-The extension supports two primary commands: `VIBRATE` and `LINEAR`.
+The extension supports three primary commands: `VIBRATE`, `OSCILLATE`, and `LINEAR`.

 ### Vibrate Command

 To control the vibration, your message must contain a `"VIBRATE"` key.
-The value should be a number between 0 and 100.
+The value can be a number between 0 and 100, or an object for pattern-based vibration.

-**Example:**
+**Example (Single Value):**

 To set the vibration intensity to 80%, include the following in your message:
 `"VIBRATE": 80`

+**Example (Pattern):**

+To create a vibration pattern, provide an object with a `pattern` array and an `interval` (or array of intervals).
+`"VIBRATE": {"pattern": [20, 40, 20, 40, 30, 100], "interval": [1000, 3000]}`

+### Oscillate Command

+To control the oscillation, your message must contain an `"OSCILLATE"` key.
+The value can be a number between 0 and 100, or an object for pattern-based oscillation.

+**Example (Single Value):**

+To set the oscillation intensity to 80%, include the following in your message:
+`"OSCILLATE": 80`

+**Example (Pattern):**

+To create an oscillation pattern, provide an object with a `pattern` array and an `interval` (or array of intervals).
+`"OSCILLATE": {"pattern": [20, 40, 20, 40, 30, 100], "interval": [2000, 3000]}`

+**Note:** The extension will attempt to send the `OSCILLATE` command even if the connected device does not explicitly support it.

 ### Linear Command

-To control linear movement, your message must contain a `"LINEAR"` key with an object containing `position` and `duration`.
+To control linear movement, your message must contain a `"LINEAR"` key with an object containing `start_position`, `end_position`, and `duration`.
+*   `start_position`: A number between 0 and 100 representing the starting position.
-*   `position`: A number between 0 and 100 representing the target position.
+*   `end_position`: A number between 0 and 100 representing the target position.
 *   `duration`: A number representing the time in milliseconds to take to reach the position.

 **Example:**

-To move the device to the 60% position over 1.5 seconds (1500ms), include the following in your message:
+To move the device from 10% to 90% position over 2 seconds (2000ms), include the following in your message:
-`"LINEAR": {"start_position":  10, "end_position": 90, "duration": 2000};`
+`"LINEAR": {"start_position": 10, "end_position": 90, "duration": 2000}`

 The extension will automatically detect these commands and control the device accordingly.

-**Note:** After a `LINEAR` command is executed, the device will automatically return to position 0 after the specified duration, creating a "thrust" or "pump" effect.